 Read more about Napa Cabernet.

-TASTE: Black Plum, White Pepper, Currant Candy, Chocolate, Bay Leaf
+TASTING NOTES: Black Plum, White Pepper, Currant Candy, Chocolate, Bay Leaf

 The Coonawarra region in South Australia is typified by its warm climate and red clay soils (called "terra rossa") with high iron-oxide content.
 This region, along with Langhorne Creek are famous for their exceptional (and unique) expressions of Cabernet Sauvignon.